chineseneo/mable-code-challenge/README.md

 **Sequential processing**: Transactions processed in order since earlier transactions affect later ones (e.g., depleting funds).

+**Simple CSV parsing**: Uses native string split instead of a library.
+The provided CSVs are well-formed (no quotes, commas in values), so a custom parser is simpler and has zero dependencies.
+Production code with untrusted CSVs would use a robust parser like `csv-parse`.

 ## Assumptions

 - CSV files are well-formed